Find synonyms Find exact match

 PRETREATMENT EVALUATION — The evaluation of children with enuresis is discussed separately.
 It is particularly important to look for causes of nocturnal enuresis that may require additional evaluation and treatment (eg, diabetes mellitus, obstructive sleep apnea, encopresis or constipation, bowel and bladder dysfunction, etc).
 It is difficult to successfully treat enuresis if coexistent constipation is not addressed.
 When evaluating for constipation, it may be helpful to ask about soiling in addition to the usual questions about bowel habits.
 (See "Etiology and evaluation of nocturnal enuresis in children", section on 'Differential diagnosis' and "Sleepwalking and other parasomnias in children", section on 'Sleep enuresis' and "Evaluation of suspected obstructive sleep apnea in children".)

-Overview — Guidelines for the evaluation and management of nocturnal enuresis have been developed by the International Children’s Continence Society (ICCS), the National Institute for Health and Clinical Excellence (NICE), and the Paediatric Society of New Zealand [4-6].
+Overview — Guidelines for the evaluation and management of nocturnal enuresis have been developed by the International Children’s Continence Society (ICCS), the National Institute for Health and Care Excellence (NICE), and the Paediatric Society of New Zealand [4-6].
 The recommendations in this topic review are based upon the recommendations of these groups.

 Management of primary nocturnal enuresis may involve one or a combination of interventions, including: